 A forest project looks to the future.

-Bill and Carolyn Thomason, who own a small sawmill in the rainforest of Prince of Wales Island in the Alaska panhandle, are resuming work on a log cabin in a picturesque little town in Alaska.
+A log cabin is taking shape in a picturesque little town in Alaska.
 But the story of this home began long before carpenters hammered the first nail.

 It begins at a place known as Winter Harbor, where the Tongass National Forest meets the sea.

-This is where the Thomason crew cut the Sitka spruce logs over the course of three summers.
-He hauled them to his log yard, where they were piled neatly until he milled them into squared-off building timbers.
+This is where a timber crew cut the Sitka spruce logs over the course of three summers before milling them into squared-off building timbers.

-Much like a gardener knows where the salad on her plate comes from, you might say Thomason knows the precise origin of this wood.
-With a similar precision, he understands his business niche: milling specialty products from select young-growth trees from areas of the Tongass National Forest that were first logged many decades ago.
+Much like a gardener knows where the salad on her plate comes from, you might say carpenters know the precise origin of this wood.
+It comes from young-growth trees from areas of the Tongass National Forest that were first logged many decades ago.

 Where the Log Cabin Begins